 ANSI both advocates for U.S. standards abroad and, increasingly, adopts respected international standards for use as national standards.
 ANSI is also a founding member of the International Organization for Standardization (ISO), the world’s largest developer of international standards.

-One of ANSI’s strengths in regard to eyewear is that individual standards are designed specifically for the product’s purpose.
+One of ANSI’s strengths regarding eyewear is that individual standards are designed specifically for the product’s purpose.
 Its standards for protective eyewear are a great testimony to that principle.

 Covering PPE products such as safety glasses, face shields and welding helmets, ANSI Z87.1 continues to evolve in effort to both classify individual hazards more succinctly with the use of a simple rating system; and to work towards further harmonizing with international standards.